DANS-KNAW/Getty-AAT-Concepts/README.md

-# Getty - Art and Architecture Thesaurus (AAT)

-*Analysis and Generation of slim AATC*
+# Getty - Art and Architecture Thesaurus (AAT) - Analysis and Generation of *slim* AATC

 ## Landscape Analysis of the Getty AAT